UMCG-CVI/SEQUOIA/README.md

 Please cite our article when you use SEQUOIA: citation!

+> Note: This is not a medical device and not intended for clinical usage.

-Folder structure
+## Folder structure

-How to use
+## How to use